sandrorb/dmsa/Readme.txt

 link on the right) and double click the "folder" app.
 Alternatively, one can download the project from the page: http://sandrorb.github.io/dmsa.

-If a file like dmsa.exe or dmsa*.exe is found in the executable folder, it means a windows version has been issued for this MacOSX's application version.
-Windows version has been obtained by cross compilation of the MacOSX version using MXE tool.
+In the executable folder there is a file called dmsa-qt-win.exe which is the windows version.
+This version has been obtained by cross compilation of the MacOSX version using MXE tool.

 If you decide to download and test it or use it, please let me know and/or report your experience using it.